ckopecky/Sprint-Challenge-Node-Express/README.md

 ##### Actions

-* `id`: number, no need to provide it when creating posts, the database will automatically generate it.
+* `id`: number, no need to provide it when creating actions, the database will automatically generate it.
 * `project_id`: number, required, must be the id of an existing project.
 * `description`: string, up to 128 characters long, required.
 * `notes`: string, no size limit, not required.
 Used to record additional notes ore requirements to complete the action.